learn-co-curriculum/phase-0-pac-1-working-with-strings/README.md

 We already know that we can use `+` as an arithmetical operator to add two `Number`s together.
 But we can also use it as a `String` operator: when placed between two `String`s, it joins them and returns a ***new*** `String`.

-You can use the REPL below to code along with this example and experiment.
+You may want to follow along with the examples in [repl.it](https://repl.it/languages/javascript).

-<iframe height="400px" width="100%" src="https://repl.it/@LizBurton/JuvenileWorldlyJava?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 ```js
 const firstName = "Byronius";